Nightemaire/CIV6-Sys_TileGrowthProperties/TileGrowth_Readme.md

 At this time, it is beyond the scope of the framework to enable custom lensing or tooltip behavior - but if you know you're way around how this stuff is implemented you can probably figure it out yourself.
 If the demand for it is high, then an extension may be warranted.

 ***Many thanks to Astog and his 'More Lenses' mod, as this would not have been possible without it!***

+## Potential Applications

+With the basics in mind, here are a few ideas of things that could be implemented that utilize the growth property system.

+* Waste Management/Pollution
+* Sickness/Disease
+* Dissent (Like a loyalty rework)
+* Scenarios
+* Population

+Don't feel like you need to ask permission if you're inspired to try any of these :)